OCT Intravascular Imaging

 • Dr. Ziad Ali discusses vessel preparation strategies based on plaque type, and the influence on coronary calcium on stent expansion.
 Learn more about OCT in calcified lesions.

-How to assess Morphology using MLD MAX
+How to assess morphology using MLD MAX

 Length